 Upwork is, I believe, still the biggest freelance site in the world, and will have the most jobs overall, but they do screen their new freelancers – not so much to make sure you qualify, or are good enough, but more to make sure they don’t have too many, for instance, graphic designers or illustrators (or writers, or translators, or tax accountants, or software developers) at the time you’re applying.

-But, if you get on their site, the clients do seem to have a kind of preset confidence in Upwork freelancers – a real plus when you’re just starting out.
+But, if you get on their site, the clients seem to have preset confidence in Upwork freelancers – a real plus when you’re just starting out.

 A couple of key things to remember if you are just getting started as a freelancer on one of these online sites:

 - Develop a nice portfolio – even if you haven’t had jobs, or don’t have a big body of work, you can still make some nice drawings, paintings, designs, logos, characters, just for the sake of your portfolio.
 If you don’t really have a specialty, see what clients are looking for, and if it appeals to you you can focus your portfolio on those kinds of jobs.
 Or you can make many different kinds of art to demonstrate your versatility.

 - Start out low – you may already know how good you are as an artist, what you and your time are worth, and what other artists are making, but in the beginning none of that may matter.
 For your first few jobs it is a good idea to kind of prime the pump – that is, take assignments for even very low money, and complete them way above the level of pay or expectations.
 Do this once or twice and the momentum, as well your perceived value on the freelance platform, will really take off.

 There are lots of other ways to make money as an artist, including the more traditional model of applying to a corporation, a small company or a studio in a physical location, and going there every day to work – hard for me to imagine, but that used to be they way that most professional artists worked, and in many other professions it still is.